-If an employee is using a company car for business purposes, the personal mileage driven by the employee is taxable as a benefit.
-You can give the employee an allowance for business use of the car, and this allowance is not taxable.
+If an employee is using a company car for business purposes, you must separate the employee's personal use from business use of the car.
+The employee's personal mileage is taxable as a benefit.

-Stock options may be taxable to employees when the option is received, or when it is exercised, or when the stock is disposed of.
-Read more about how stock options are taxed.
+Stock options may be taxable to employees when the option is received, or when the option is exercised, or when the stock is disposed of.

 Commuter and transportation benefits from businesses to their employees are typically excluded from being taxed.
 There are exceptions and limits, so read more about how these commuting and transportation benefits work, including bicycling, parking, and mass transit benefits.

-Meals provided to employees may not be taxable if they are small and infrequently provided.
+Meals provided to employees may not be taxable if they are small and infrequently provided under de minimis rules (above).
 The IRS has complicated rules about what employer-provided meals are and are not taxable.

-The cost of up to $50,000 of group-term life insurance coverage provided to employees isn't included in their income.
-Life insurance costs paid by your company of over $50,000 are taxable to employees.
-This cost is included in Box 1 and in Box 12 as one of the options.
+The cost of up to $50,000 of life insurance provided to employees isn't included in their income.
+But life insurance costs paid by your company of over $50,000 are taxable to employees.
+This cost is included in Box 1 and in Box 12 of the W-2 as one of the options.

 Educational assistance benefits under $5,250 paid to employees in a calendar year are not taxable to the employee if there are provided as part of a qualified educational assistance program.
 For more information on educational assistance programs, see IRS Publication 971.

 Other types of employee fringe benefits may be exempt from income taxes if they meet certain conditions and limits.
 Table 2-1 from IRS publication 15-B (page 6) gives more information about these benefits.